vasanthbhaskara/vasanthbhaskara.github.io/_pages/about.md

 - Engaged seamlessly with IISc research scholars, delivering a well-received presentation of collaborative work to lab members, garnering significant appreciation.

 ### Team Lead for the Final Year Bachelor’s Project (Aug 2023 - Ongoing)
-- Leading regular brainstorming sessions and leadign the team towards working on a novel Marine Robot.
+- Leading regular brainstorming sessions and working as a team towards working on a novel Marine Robot.

 ## RELEVANT COURSEWORK